 I hope you found this review helpful.
 Let us know your thoughts in the comments below!

-Chris Eddy of Geek For Hire, Inc. has been providing computer service to families and small businesses with Mac’s and PC’s for the past fourteen years.
-His company is highly rated by both the BBB (Better Business Bureau) and by Angie’s List.
-You can find more on our website.
-Geek For Hire, Inc. provides onsite service (Tier 3) to the Denver / Boulder / Front Range area and remote service throughout North America.
+Chris Eddy of Geek For Hire, Inc. has provided computer service to families and small businesses with Mac’s and PCs for the past eighteen years.
+Angie’s List and the BBB rate Geek For Hire very highly.
+You can find more on our website, or give us a call at 303-618-0154.
+Geek For Hire, Inc. provides onsite service (Tier 3 support) to the Denver / Boulder / Front Range area and remote service throughout North America.